 5. Five-member judging panels will be utilized.
 Rankings will be assigned using the Olympic scoring system.
-The number of finalists certified to the final round of judging will be based on the number of entries:

 6. Finalists will be announced in alphabetical order by school.
 All participating directors will be notified of the finalists.
 A different panel of judges will then hear and rank the finalists CDs in Round 2.

 7. If three of the five judges declare that no orchestra is qualified to perform as Honor Orchestra at the TMEA Clinic/Convention, the ranking of the groups will not be made available to the public.